-Loma Linda University University Ear, Nose, and Throat Surgery offers services and procedures for the diagnosis and treatment of ear, nose, and throat problems in newborns, children and adolescents.
-These congenital and acquired disorders range from common problems including ear, tonsil and sinus infections to more complex problems such as hear loss and neck tumors.
+Our experts in children's otolaryngology diagnose and treat ear, nose, and throat conditions in newborns, children, and adolescents.
+These congenital and acquired disorders range from common problems (such as ear, tonsil, and sinus infections) to more complex problems (such as hearing loss and neck tumors).

 Pediatric Otolaryngology Services and Procedures